Here we explain which types of firms and investment funds can use the temporary permissions regime (TPR).

 There are separate transitional regimes for:

 The following investment funds will be able to use the temporary marketing permissions regime (TMPR) if we have received notification of their intention to continue to market in the UK under the relevant passport prior to the end of the transition period:

 - UK and EEA-domiciled Alternative Investment Funds (including EuVECAs, EuSEFs, ELTIFs and AIFs authorised as MMFs) managed by EEA authorised managers

-If new EEA sub-funds are authorised by the relevant home state regulator after the end of the transition period, but form part of an umbrella scheme that notified for the TMPR prior to exit, they may be added into the regime so that they can market to UK investors.
+If new sub-funds of EEA UCITS are authorised by the relevant home state regulator after the end of the transition period, but form part of an umbrella scheme that notified for the TMPR prior to the end of the transition period, they may be added into the regime so that they can be marketed to the general public including retail investors.